 On a previous trip to Rufus Woods a couple of anglers stopped by to say hi, when I was fishing with my friends at the middle net pens.
 They said they were fishing at the “Greenhouse” access on the reservoir.
 They had caught their limits of fish like the ones we were getting, but one of the anglers next to them got a 22 pounder, fishing a jig.
 I wondered where they were talking about and on the way out we passed the sign for the Colville Tribal Greenhouse.
 The next time I was in the area I turned in to investigate.
 Driving past the greenhouse facility the dirt road led down to the river and there were several spots where there were steep trails to the shore.
 I gave this spot a try earlier this week.
 I didn’t catch anything but I was lucky as I ran into the angler that had caught that whopper trout.
 He showed me his setup, which was what we used to use when we had steelhead up here.
 A good ol’ slip bobber and black jig.

 I love fishing Banks Lake.
 Not only is it one of the most scenic places to fish in Washington, but it also has terrific fishing for a variety of species.
 If you haven’t tried Banks you may want to plan a trip on April 12 through the 14th.
 That’s when the annual Reel Recreation Banks Lake Triple Fish Challenge fishing derby is scheduled.
-This is a very family friend derby with special emphasis on making sure the youngsters have a great time.
+This is a very family friendly derby with special emphasis on making sure the youngsters have a great time.
 On Friday, there’s a special “pond” set up and Pacific Seafoods loads it up with rainbow trout for the kids to catch.
 On Saturday participants head out to catch bass, walleye, whitefish, and trout to be entered into the derby.
 Fishing continues on Sunday and concludes with a weigh in.
 Then winners for catches made on both Saturday and Sunday are awarded their prizes.
 The aim of the derby is to get families involved in fishing, and the derby is a fun way to do it.
 To learn more about the Banks Lake Triple Fish Challenge, just Google Real Recreation and check out their website.
 You can even register for the event on the site.

 I recently traveled home to Leavenworth from Coulee Dam.
 I stopped to see if the docks were in at Northrup and found one dock in place.
 I have heard some people talking about good walleye fishing and that the bass were beginning to bite.
 I continued down Highway 17 and visited with some fly anglers who were coming off Lake Lenore.
 This lake has special rules that make it popular with fly fishers.
 Getting to Lake Lenore and other spots via Highway 17, anglers should be aware of the construction delays.
 During the first phase of the project, known as slope scaling, the public should expect regular closures along SR 17, from Monday through Friday every hour at the top of the hour for 45 minutes.
 These closures start from 8:15 a.m. and run until 5 p.m.
 State Route 17 will reopen every hour on the first 15 minutes of the hour to clear traffic, before closing again.